unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ## Authoring subprojects in Gradle

-Gradle (as many other build automators) offers built-in support for *hierarchial projects*.
+Gradle (as many other build automators) offers built-in support for *hierarchical projects*.
 <br>
-Gradle is limited to *two levels*, other products such as Maven have no limitation
+Gradle supports arbitrarily deep nesting, e.g. `include(":a:b:c")`

 Subprojects are listed in a `settings.gradle.kts` file
 <br>